nodejs/build/doc/resources.md

 GPG keys, so access to the repo does not itself give access to any of the secrets within.
 Individuals with different levels of access are able to use their GPG keys to decrypt a broader range of secrets.

+### Ansible configuration

+Ansible is the tool used to managed all machines that the Build WG is responsible for.

+Secrets for Ansible scripts live within the `build` directory of the [`nodejs-private/secrets`](https://github.com/nodejs-private/secrets/tree/master/build) repository.
+Access to credentials is granted upon joining the build team.

 ### Test servers